 - Seeds from ½ pomegranate

-- Preheat oven to 425°F. Line 2 baking sheets with parchment paper.
+- Preheat the oven to 425°F. Line 2 baking sheets with parchment paper.

-- Place wild and basmati rice in pot or rice cooker with water or stock and a pinch of sea salt.
-Bring to boil, reduce heat and simmer covered until liquid is absorbed (about 45 minutes).
-Remove from heat and set aside.
+- Place the wild and basmati rice in pot or rice cooker with water or stock and a pinch of sea salt.
+Bring to boil, reduce the heat and simmer covered until the liquid is absorbed (about 45 minutes).
+Remove from the heat and set aside.

-- Cut squash lengthwise so that you have one piece that is more than half (about two-thirds) and the other about one-third.
-Scoop out and discard seeds, and rub larger piece with 1⁄2 teaspoon olive oil.
+- Cut the squash lengthwise so that you have one piece that is more than half (about two-thirds) and the other about one-third.
+Scoop out and discard seeds, and rub the larger piece with 1⁄2 teaspoon of olive oil.
 Place flesh-side down on prepared baking sheet.
-Peel other piece and cut into 1⁄2-inch cubes.
-Place cubes in bowl, toss with 1 tablespoon olive oil and spread in single layer on second baking sheet.
-Roast both 35 minutes or until tender.
-Remove from oven and set aside.
+Peel the other piece and cut it into 1⁄2-inch cubes.
+Place the cubes in a bowl, toss with 1 tablespoon of olive oil and spread in a single layer on the second baking sheet.
+Roast both for 35 minutes, or until tender.
+Remove from the oven and set aside.

-- In cast iron skillet over medium heat, sauté shallots and garlic in remaining 1 tablespoon olive oil until soft (about 2 minutes).
-Add celery and sauté 2 minutes longer.
-Crumble tempeh and add to pan.
-In bowl, combine lemon juice and maple syrup and pour over tempeh.
+- In a cast iron skillet over medium heat, sauté the shallots and garlic in the remaining 1 tablespoon of olive oil until soft (about 2 minutes).
+Add the celery and sauté for 2 minutes longer.
+Crumble the tempeh and add it to the pan.
+In a bowl, combine the lemon juice and maple syrup and pour over the tempeh.
 Fold to combine and continue sautéing to heat through.

-- Fluff grain and add to tempeh mixture.
-Fold in pepper flakes, cubed squash and parsley.
-Scoop out the roasted squash leaving 1⁄2-inch of squash plus shell.
-Fill squash with stuffing allowing it to overflow generously.
-Top with pomegranate seeds, slice into 4 equal portions and serve.
+- Fluff the grain and add it to the tempeh mixture.
+Fold in the pepper flakes, cubed squash and parsley.
+Scoop out the roasted squash leaving 1⁄2-inch of squash plus the shell.
+Fill the squash with the stuffing, allowing it to overflow generously.
+Top with pomegranate seeds, slice into 4 equal portions, and serve.